MEDIA

 • Innovation & Technology

-A column article by Prof. Erwin HUANG, Adjunct Professor in the Division of Integrative Systems and Design (ISD), on how Mary Shelley’s novel, Frankenstein, written 200 years ago, has foretold the arrival of the AI era.
+A column article by Prof. Erwin HUANG, Adjunct Professor in the Division of Integrative Systems and Design (ISD), on how to cope with the arrival of the AI era.
+He noted that AI is making knowledge and skills far cheaper and easier to access, so the real value of people will shift toward judgment, self-awareness, and the ability to adapt.

 Media Credit: Pixabay